You can obtain a free replacement card from Social Security if yours was lost or stolen, or a corrected card if you have changed your name. To do so:

 Show evidence of your identity.

 For a corrected card, Social Security will need to see one or more documents which identify you by the old name on their records and your new name.
 The document showing your current identity must have been issued recently.
+For more information, go to How do I change or correct my name on my Social Security number card?

 If you were born outside the U.S., you must show evidence of your U.S. citizenship or lawful alien status.